 What are automated email workflows?

-An automated email workflow — also often commonly referred to as an "email drip campaign" or "workflow" — are a staple of a school's inbound marketing strategy.
+An automated email workflow — also often commonly referred to as an "email drip campaign" or "workflow" — are a staple of a school's inbound marketing tools and strategy.
 An automated email workflow is a set of emails that are automatically sent based on the subscriber's contact information, behavior, or preferences.
 For example, an email workflow can be triggered by a contact submitting a form, but it can also be triggered by a parent's enrollment year or persona.

 Finalsite Workflows is Finalsite's email automation module.
 Finalsite Workflows makes building, editing, and analyzing automated email workflows effortless through an intuitive user interface.